houshuang/blog/content/posts/2013-03-18-more-thoughts-on-quantified-self-tracking-and-visualizing.md

 Anyway, that's how far I got in my pondering.

-Stian

-PS: This blog entry took exactly 37 minutes to write, most of which I did on the plane, which is the early pink blob you see on the timeline, then my battery ran out, I arrived, spent some time finding my AirBnB host, etc, and then the timeline resumes :)
+*PS: This blog entry took exactly 37 minutes to write, most of which I did on the plane, which is the early pink blob you see on the timeline, then my battery ran out, I arrived, spent some time finding my AirBnB host, etc, and then the timeline resumes :)*